Have you ever looked into your cupboard and wondered how long an item had been there and if it’s still ok to eat?

 Most dried products, such as beans, pulses, flours, rice, seeds and fruits will benefit if they are decanted into glass or tin containers.
 I prefer glass as it always seems much cleaner and an added bonus I can see what is inside and don’t have to write a label.

-Weevils are often a problem with dried foods, especially whole-wheat items.
+Weevils are often a problem with dried foods, especially whole-food items.
 Usually if they get into one packet they will soon move into the others, which is another reason why it’s better to put dried foods into containers.
 Bay leaves are a great deterrent so get into the habit of putting a leaf into every container.
 Of course, if you do have weevils it means that your food still has some life in it.
-I have never seen weevils in commercial dried white pasta.
+I have never seen weevils in commercial dried white pasta!

 Dried beans, peas, pulses: Up to two years, although the flavour does deteriorate, especially in lentils.
 The older beans are, the longer they take to cook.